middyjs/middy/docs/middlewares.md

 ## [httpPartialResponse](/src/middlewares/httpPartialResponse.js)

-Filter object or json stringified response has never been so easy.
+Filtering the data returned in an object or JSON stringified response has never been so easy.
 Add the `httpPartialResponse` middleware to your middleware chain, specify a custom `filteringKeyName` if you want to and that's it.
-Any consumer of your API will be able to filter your json response by adding a querystring key with the fields to filter such as `fields=firstname,lastname`.
+Any consumer of your API will be able to filter your JSON response by adding a querystring key with the fields to filter such as `fields=firstname,lastname`.

-This middleware is based on the awesome `json-mask` package wrote by [Yuriy Nemtsov](https://github.com/nemtsov)
+This middleware is based on the awesome `json-mask` package written by [Yuriy Nemtsov](https://github.com/nemtsov)

 ```javascript
 const middy = require('middy')